Updated on September 13, 2023

 • 5 percent off promotional LASIK pricing

-However, if you do not have an insurance plan that offers a discount, an HSA (Health Savings Account) is an excellent way to save on LASIK costs.
-According to the IRS, you can apply HSA funds towards LASIK because it is an eligible expense.
+If you do not have an insurance plan that offers a discount, an HSA (Health Savings Account) is an excellent way to save on LASIK costs.
+According to the IRS, you can apply HSA funds toward LASIK since it’s an eligible expense.

 What Is an HSA?